-This would be the latest move in what has already been a franchise-altering summer for the Islanders.
+This is latest move in what has already been a franchise-altering summer for the Islanders.

-Along with the potential hiring of Trotz, the Islanders also replaced general manager Garth Snow after years of perpetual mediocrity by bringing in Lamoriello after he left the Toronto Maple Leafs organization.
+Along with the hiring of Trotz, the Islanders also replaced general manager Garth Snow after years of perpetual mediocrity by bringing in Lamoriello after he left the Toronto Maple Leafs organization.

 Now the Islanders have to try and figure out a way to make their biggest move of the offseason and re-sign franchise player John Tavares before he hits the open market as a free agent on July 1.

 If they can make that happen there is a lot to like about this job if you are Trotz.
 There is a lot of talent to work up with up front with (potentially) Tavares, NHL rookie of the year Mat Barzal, Anders Lee, and Jordan Eberle, while they also have a ton of early draft capital to potentially make a deal this weekend and add to that.

 One addition you have to assume would be a goaltender where obvious candidate could be current Washington Capitals backup Philipp Grubauer.